sharkdp/pastel/doc/colorcheck.md

 # colorcheck

-The `pastel` command can be used to test whether or not your terminal emulator properly supports 24-bit color mode (true color).
+The `colorcheck` command can be used to test whether or not your terminal emulator properly supports 24-bit true color mode (16,777,216 colors).
+If this is not the case, `pastel` can only show 8-bit approximations (256 colors):

 ``` bash
 pastel colorcheck